robmuh/robmuh.github.com/_posts/2014-12-07-code-dot-org.markdown

 Students quickly become bored and aggravated by the time it takes Farmer and Maze puzzles to complete.
 This makes keeping students attention very difficult.
-The lose focus, disengage, and start to distract others.
+They lose focus, disengage, and start to distract others.
 The artist puzzles at least allow this to be sped up.